danbucholtz/lol-commits-jive/README.md

 lol-commits-jive
 ================

-Post your lol commits to Jive
+This script should be set-up to run once-a-day.
+It will choose a random LOL commit image and upload it to a Jive document/discussion/whatever as a comment.
+LOL!

-Run the following commands in order to get started.
+Run the following commands in order:

 1.  brew install python
 2.  pip install requests